bahaidev/bahaiwritings/README.md

 at <http://www.bahai.org/legal>.
 The Qur'an and Bible translations (Rodwell/Sale and the King James) as well as the notes of Sale and Rodwell are in the public domain.
-The Baha'i translation cross-references are under the MIT license.
+The Baha'i translation cross-references are under the MIT license. *Lights of Guidance* is under its own copyright as is the *Collins* bibliography.

 # Installation